PWNFinance/gm_events_cities/events/ethereums-orbit/readme.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
 address: Tarihi Bomonti Bira Fabrikası Silahşör Cad.
 Birahane Sok.
-No: 1 Şişli, Istanbul, Turkey
+No 1 Şişli, Istanbul, Turkey

 # The category of the event.
 Valid options:
 # - conference